Is Addiction a Disease or a Choice?

 • continued substance abuse despite all of the above

 Once you answer the question is addiction a disease or a choice, it’s up to you to start addressing your substance use disorder.
 Are you having obsessive thoughts leading you to engage in negative behaviors, like substance use, despite the impact on your personal and professional relationships?
 The Last Resort is here to help you.
 Treatment is available at our peaceful, remote Central Texas location.
 Whatever kind of substance abuse treatment you need, the Last Resort Recovery is ready to help.
-We offer a comprehensive mens rehab experience and mens addiction treatment programs to help you overcome your addiction.
+We offer a comprehensive mens rehab to help you overcome your addiction.
 Call us today at 512-750-6750 to learn more about our programs.